RayyanNafees/pb-llm/docs/session_2025-10-15_13-27-26.380/pocketbase_docs_full.md

 benchmarks

 ## 15.Introduction - Files upload and handling
-# Introduction - Files upload and handling
+- Files upload and handling
-Open Source backend in 1 file with realtime database, authentication, file storage and admin dashboard
-## Content
 Files upload and handling  ### Uploading files
 To upload files, you must first add a file field to your collection:
 Once added, you could create/update a Record and upload &quot;documents&quot; files by sending a